An ideal spot for a selfie with the Chicago skyline

-The Mississippi River defines the entire western side of Illinois, and if it’s the great wide-open outdoors you’re looking for, then you must explore Great Rivers Country.
+The Mississippi River defines the entire western side of Illinois.
+If it’s the great wide-open outdoors you’re looking for, then you must explore Great Rivers Country.
 Charming river towns, steamboats, sprawling vineyards and quaint bed and breakfasts are just a few discoveries that await.
 This remarkable region is also home to Lewis and Clark’s historic point of departure, the Shawnee National Forest and the appropriately named Garden of the Gods.
-Be sure to spend some time exploring the distinctive towns you’ll find here, where the local culture includes unique shops and attractions as well as farm-to-table dining and craft breweries and distilleries.
+Be sure to spend some time exploring the distinctive towns you’ll find here, where the local culture includes unique shops and attractions, as well as farm-to-table dining and craft breweries and distilleries.